neurophysik/jitcxde_common/docs/index.rst

 ====================================================

 The following is some detailed information on aspects common to `JiTCODE`_, `JiTCDDE`_, and `JiTCSDE`_.
-As these are rather advanced topics, please read the respective documentation of the module you want to use first.

 In the following, *JiTC*DE* refers to any of the aforementioned modules.